tylerthomasallen/docs/src/pages/apps/cordova-phonegap-ionic.md

 - #### Test deep link iOS

-    - Create a deep link from the [Branch Marketing Dashboard](https://dashboard.branch.io/marketing)
+    - Create a deep link from the [Branch Dashboard](https://dashboard.branch.io/marketing)

     - Delete your app from the device